'Made in Germany' faces new test as antitrust claims are leveled at automakers

 There's a huge amount at stake.
 If EU officials ultimately find that the carmakers broke competition law, they could fine them billions of euros.

+Shares in all three companies slumped on Friday, and opened lower again on Monday morning -- dropping by about 3%.

-And the potential for damage goes way beyond the companies.
+The potential for damage goes way beyond the companies.
 The industry employs 800,000 people in Germany, where it accounts for 20% of total industry revenue,

 It's also a powerful ambassador for Europe's biggest economy.
 One in every five cars worldwide carries a German brand, and their reputation for engineering excellence has helped "Made in Germany" products become No.1 with consumers worldwide.